It pays to be aware of the potential pitfalls before the office celebrations get underway.

 Physical or verbal disagreements could easily occur when the alcohol flows and there is the potential for employers to be held responsible for the behaviour of staff during a Christmas party.

-Although in a case last year a judge found that a company wasn’t liable for the injuries caused to an employee during a drinking session after a work party, he said the firm could have been responsible if it taken place during the social event.
+Although in a case last year a judge found that a company wasn’t liable for the injuries caused to an employee during a drinking session after a work party, he said the firm could have been responsible if it

 2. Health and Safety

 If you’re putting on a Christmas party, you still have a duty of care to your staff.
 Any venue should be risk assessed so you don’t leave yourself open to claims.

 If you’re decorating your own work place over the festive period, make sure employees take all necessary precautions, for instance using step ladders for putting up decorations and ensuring that any decorations are safe and don’t block any fire exits.

 Verbal or sexual harassment is something that may be more likely to occur at a Christmas party rather than at any other point in the year.
 It is a good idea to have a number of managers tasked with keeping a sober eye on things and making sure that any problems are nipped in the bud before they escalate.

 Any grievances that are raised following a Christmas party or any other work-related social event must be treated no differently than at any other time.
 It is essential an employer deals with such complaints in a timely and sensitive manner and in line with your normal grievance procedures.

 If your Christmas party is open to partners, make sure that employees are aware that includes

 You should also remember that not all of employees will celebrate Christmas and care should be taken to ensure that no employees feel excluded or uncomfortable with any activities that have religious connotations.